-The right strategy for you: Using the preferences of beef farmers to guide biosecurity recommendations for on-farm management of endemic disease.
+The right strategy for you: Using the preferences of beef farmers to guide biosecurity recommendations for on-farm management of endemic disease

-Research output: Other contribution to conferencePresentation only
+Research output: Other contribution to conferenceAbstract

 Abstract